f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     sub0759g000z                         ?        ?
     prompt%

-You can also walk the F5-PLATFORM-STATS-MIB:componentInfoTable and each component and its coresponding serial number will be displayed.
+You can also walk the F5-PLATFORM-STATS-MIB:componentInfoTable and each component and its corresponding serial number will be displayed.

 .. code-block:: bash